OlympusDAO-Education/Documentation/using-the-website/staking.md

 4. After the "Approve" transaction has been processed successfully, click "Stake" and sign the transaction.
 Voila, you have staked your OHM!

-## **How to Unstake**
+## How to Unstake

-First, connect your wallet and make sure you've selected "Unstake" at the top of the window.
-Check the Staked line to see how many sOHM are available to unstake.
-Type that amount into the field.
-Next, click approve and sign the transaction.
-After you've approved, click unstake and sign that transaction. **Please note that unstaking requires two transactions; approve and stake.**
+1. Go to the [Stake page of the OlympusDAO website](https://olympusdao.finance/#/stake).
+Select the "Unstake" tab.

+2. Enter the amount of sOHM that you would like to unstake in the input field.
+If you would like to unstake all your sOHM, press the "Max" button and the input field will be populated with all your available sOHM balance.

+3. Click "Approve" and sign the transaction.

+4. After the "Approve" transaction has been processed successfully, click "Unstake" and sign the transaction.

+*Note: The "Approve" transaction is only needed when staking/unstaking for the first time; subsequent staking/unstaking only requires you to perform the "Stake" or "Unstake" transaction.*

 ## **Reading the Info**